roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.16](/assets/family-overview-16.png)

-Ornithischians become recognizable a bit after Saurischians did, in the Early Jurassic, and only became diverse in the Late Jurassic and onward.
+Ornithischians become recognizable a bit after saurischians did, in the Early Jurassic, and only became diverse in the Late Jurassic and onward.
 They started out small and unobtrusive, but grew to massive sizes by the end of the Cretaceous.

 ![fig-3.3](/assets/family-overview-3.3.jpg)

-A fluffy reconstruction of Heterodontosaurus, a tiny basal Ornithischian from the Early Jurassic that weighed only 4-8 pounds.
+A fluffy reconstruction of Heterodontosaurus, a tiny basal ornithischian from the Early Jurassic that weighed only 4-8 pounds.

 ![fig-3.4](/assets/family-overview-3.4.jpg)